Endpoint Koopman Spectral Computation: $L^1$ Residual Bounds, $L^\infty$ Instability, and Point-Spectral SCI Calibration

 \section{Abstract}

-We study the Solvability Complexity Index (SCI) of Koopman operator spectral computation in the information-based framework of towers of algorithms.
-Given a compact metric space $(\mathcal{X},d)$ with a finite Borel measure $\omega$ on $\mathcal{X}$ and a continuous nonsingular map $F:\mathcal{X}\to \mathcal{X}$, our focus is the Koopman operator $\K_F$ acting on $L^p(\X,\omega)$ for $p\in\{1,\infty\}$ for the computational problem
+We study endpoint Koopman spectral computation from the viewpoint of the Solvability Complexity Index (SCI).
+Let \((\mathcal X,d)\) be a compact metric space with finite Borel measure \(\omega\), and let \(\mathcal K_F\) be the Koopman operator associated with a continuous nonsingular map \(F:\mathcal X\to\mathcal X\).